Taylor Swift's 'Eras Tour' Outfits: Every Single Look She Wears

 The 'Reputation' Era

-From the first performance North American performance in Glendale, Arizona, to the last of the European shows in London, England, Taylor Swift's Eras Tour outfit for Reputation hasn't changed in the slightest.
-Every show comes with a one-sleeve, one-leg bodysuit by Roberto Cavalli and Christian Louboutin boots.
+From the first performance North American performance in Glendale, Arizona, to the last of the European shows in London, England, Taylor Swift's Eras Tour outfit for Reputation hadn't changed in the slightest.
+Every show came with a one-sleeve, one-leg bodysuit by Roberto Cavalli and Christian Louboutin boots.

-The bodysuit plays on the snake imagery Swift adopted for her sixth studio album, with glistening, beaded red serpents slithering up Swift's leg and around her torso.
+The original bodysuit played on the snake imagery Swift adopted for her sixth studio album, with glistening, beaded red serpents slithering up Swift's leg and around her torso.
 Her custom microphone also has a red snake wrapped up and around it.

-Considering that Swift has several variations of her other looks, the unchanging Reputation bodysuit stands out.
+Considering that Swift has several variations of her other looks, the unchanging Reputation bodysuit stood out.
 Fans have speculated that the night Taylor Swift finally changes out her outfit will be the night Reputation (Taylor's Version), the highly-anticipated re-recording of her 2017 album, is finally announced.
-But so far, Swift has stuck to her one and only set of snakes—almost as if to wink at her one and only name (and reputation).
+Until Oct.
+18, Swift stuck to her one and only set of snakes, almost as if to wink at her one and only name (and reputation).
+Everything changed for the opener of her final tour leg, when she emerged in a gold and black take on the same costume.
+The new update featured 3D snake appliqués with an exaggerated cobra head—but no, she didn't pair it with an album announcement.

 The 'Speak Now' Era

 Speak Now has the shortest allotted time on Taylor Swift's Eras Tour, with only one song.
 (Or two, if you're a lucky fan who saw her while "Long Live" was a temporary addition.)
 Naturally, Swift wanted this outfit to match the drama of the single song she performs.
 All the romance and longing in "Enchanted" is channeled into a beaded, high-volume ballgown, courtesy of rotating designers including Nicole+Felicia (pictured here), Elie Saab, and Reem Acra.
+At the Oct.
+19 show, Swift introduced yet another version of this gown in a bright turquoise shade.
 While the necklines change from halter necks to deep Vs, and the colors blend into pastel blues, purples, and pinks, the overall aura is that of a princess sweeping into ballroom in search of her one true love.
 Swift's Speak Now is all about the heightened emotions of her late teens—and for "Enchanted," these gowns cast her as the romantic heroine of her own imagination.

 The 'Folklore/Evermore' Era